djplaner/memex/sense/computing/computing-project-ideas.md

 ### DSA

 [[distributed-situational-awareness]] is the idea of increasing our awareness of issues within distributed systems.
 Use of digital technology to increase individual/collective awareness of various societal issues.
+See Salmon et al (2022)

 e.g. from Bridle (2022)
 > In this way, recognition of environmental change is encoded into indigenous history and knowledge.
 Most of us do not have access to have such extensive cultural memory banks: we are dependent upon the short attention spans of our contemporary knowledge-making technologies.
 All too often, this blinds us to deeper, longer changes in the world around us.
 Climate change is a clear example of this: an alteration to the world occurring at such inhuman scales of time and geography that we struggle to fit it into conventional narratives, let alone respond effectively. (p.
 115)